Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Angular momentum transport

 Nonlinear wave damping provides an intuitive way to understand why $\Delta J_{\rm w}\propto {\rm sgn}[\Omega_P-\Omega(r)]$.
 Let us consider a shock wave with a pattern speed $\Omega_P$.
-Whenever $\Omega_P>\Omega(r)$ (which is true far from the accretor) the shock overtakes the disk fluid, {\it accelerating} it in the azimuthal direction upon crossing the shock as a result of the shock jump conditions.
-As a result, disk fluid receives {\it positive} $\Delta J$ from the wave.
-On the contrary, for $\Omega_P<\Omega(r)$ (fulfilled close to the BL, in the inner disk) the disk fluid catches up with the shock front and {\it decelerates} upon crossing it; this means that the wave has transferred {\it negative} angular momentum to the disk, i.e. that $\Delta J_{\rm w}<0$.
+Whenever $\Omega_P>\Omega(r)$ (which is true far from the accretor) the shock overtakes the disc fluid, {\it accelerating} it in the azimuthal direction upon crossing the shock as a result of the shock jump conditions.
+As a result, disc fluid receives {\it positive} $\Delta J$ from the wave.
+On the contrary, for $\Omega_P<\Omega(r)$ (fulfilled close to the BL, in the inner disc) the disc fluid catches up with the shock front and {\it decelerates} upon crossing it; this means that the wave has transferred {\it negative} angular momentum to the disc, i.e. that $\Delta J_{\rm w}<0$.